Transformers: Generation 1: Series 2

 Series 2 features reissued versions of all of the toys from Series 1 and also introduced seventy-six new toys.
 Although in a broad sense, forty-three of these new toys are Autobots, and thirty-one of them are Decepticons, the branding for the toy line became much more specific during this series, as various subgroups began to be introduced.
 As such, only thirty-five of these new toys are standard Autobots and only eighteen of them are standard Decepticons.
 Of the other new toys, five are branded as "Dinobots", three are branded as "Omnibots", six are branded as "Constructicons", and seven are branded as "Insecticons"; the Dinobots and the Omnibots are both subgroups of the Autobots, while the Constructicons and the Insecticons are both subgroups of the Decepticons.
 Each following series of Generation 1 introduced more subgroups to the toy line and continued the practice established by Series 2 of aligning those with names ending in the suffix "-bot" with the Autobots, and those with names ending in the suffix "-con" with the Decepticons.
 Rounding out the seventy-six new toys of the series, are the first two accessories of the toy line to be individually sold.

 Can you find the black square label on your Transformer?
 Rub the label-Watch the robot face appear!
-It is your evidence that this robot is a "true" Transformer! was operating explanation for the heat-sensitive rub signs, as found in the instruction booklets for toys that were new to Series 2, and in brochures that were included with the reissued Series 1 toys.
+It is your evidence that this robot is a "true" Transformer!

+— Operating explanation for the heat-sensitive rub signs, as found in the instruction booklets for toys that were new to Series 2, and in brochures that were included with the reissued Series 1 toys.